Bruno-dev1/Gambiarras/README.md

 # Gambiarras
-Pastes for testes than I wanted create
+Pastes for testes that I wanted create